junzew/blog/_posts/2017-04-15-firstpost.md

 ---
 layout: post
-title: "First Post"
+title: "About this blog"
-meta : a first post
+meta : blog info
 ---

-First post written
+This blog is built with [Jekyll](https://jekyllrb.com) with [Disqus](https://disqus.com) integration for comments.
+It is hosted on Github.